 The first generation dates back to the Tacoma's introduction in 1995.
 This Tacoma is smaller but can still be a capable and durable used truck choice when found with lower mileage.
 These Toyota Tacomas were powered by either one of two offered four-cylinder engines or a 190-horsepower V6.
 Same as currently, the Tacoma was available in both two-wheel or four-wheel drive with either a 5-speed manual transmission or a 4-speed automatic.
 Older Tacomas from the '90s were available in either regular-cab or extended-cab (Xtracab) body styles.

 The crew-cab (Double Cab) was introduced for the 2001 model year, featuring the largest cabins in the Tacoma lineup and four standard-opening doors.
 The bed length in the Double cab was reduced, however, to maintain decent on- and off-road maneuverability.
 A long-bed option for the Double Cab was introduced with the second generation Tacoma.

 It should also be noted, in terms of safety, 1997 and later models have a passenger-side airbag and stability control became an available optional feature in 2004.

-Our opinion: As a used truck purchase, in our opinion the Tacoma is a more than solid choice for those who don't need a large size truck or a V8.
+Our opinion: As a used truck purchase, in our opinion an older, low-mileage Tacoma is still a solid option for those who don't need a large size truck or a V8.
 You'll likely need to pay a little more for one than the competition, but there is a premium required for a vehicle with this kind of track record.